nwatth/scbs-etax-lambda/SendEmail/Readme.md

-# AWS Lambda Empty Function Project
+# AWS Lambda Empty Function Project x

 This starter project consists of:
 * Function.cs - class file containing a class with a single function handler method